 To help fund these pressures, the Government expects councils responsible for providing adult social care services to have an adult social care precept (precept is a technical term for council tax).

 Our total budget for adults’ social care and health in 2018/19 is £497.5 million.
 The precept which has been set for 2018/19 and the previous two years will raise £44m towards this.
 Other sources of funding which help fund adult social care include ordinary council tax, government grants and service charges.

 - Key information

 The precept is part of council tax rather than a service charge, so is not linked to whether or not you receive social care services.If you pay for care services you receive, the precept does not replace these charges.

 The precept is included in your council tax bill so is collected as part of your usual council tax payments.

-This presentation on council tax bills, including how the percentage increases are shown, is required by Government legislation and is being used throughout the country.
+This presentation on council tax bills, including how the percentage increases are shown, is required by Government legislation and is being used throughout England.

 It would be preferable to just show one total amount on bills for Hampshire County Council, especially as a large amount of ordinary council tax revenues are also used to fund social care, but unfortunately we are not permitted to do this.

 Hampshire County Council’s total council tax this year has increased by 5.99%.
 Funding for adult social care pressures accounts for 3% of this.
 The remaining 2.99% is being used to help fund all of the services the county council provides.

 The example below shows how the increase is calculated.
 The amounts in the example are for a Band D property.